 Example of a scored quiz here by Karrie Bhurgari

 👉 What is the goal of my quiz?
 What do I want to achieve?

 As a Digital Marketing Strategist specialised in Sales Funnels, I know that one of the best strategies to have a converting funnel is to start by the results wanted then to build it backwards.
-I do exactly the same when I create quizzes for my clients.
+I do precisely the same when I create quizzes for my clients.

 Make sure the idea applies to your business because this quiz will help you generate leads.
 You can offer service recommendations or personalised information to anyone who filled the quiz based on their results.

-Call me “Old school”, I love my pen and paper to brainstorm my ideas and organising them.
+Call me “Old school”.
+I love my pen and paper to brainstorm my ideas and organising them.